sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

 == Eigenforms on the Supersingular Basis ==

+I made

 http://modular.fas.harvard.edu/Tables/supersingular.html

+I think for a paper with Merel.

-A close analogue of the above table could likely be easily extended/recomputed using the SupersingularModule code.
+A close analogue of the above table could likely be extended/recomputed using the SupersingularModule code.
+However, the first problem is:
+{{{
+sage: X = SupersingularModule(97)
+sage: X.decomposition()
+Traceback (most recent call last):
+...
+NotImplementedError
+}}}
+So some love and care would be needed to compute these decompositions.
+But this should be done.
+And then would be pretty similar data to that table.
+It would be straightfoward (I think) to get the same data is in http://modular.fas.harvard.edu/Tables/supersingular.html once the decompositions are computed.